-The success of the ECUBE project can be measured by considering that it has achieved the five main objectives outlined at the start of the project:
+The success of the ECUBE project can be measured by considering it has achieved the five main objectives outlined at the start of the project: -

 The ECUBE project provided a range of different examples of how to work successfully with vulnerable young people and adults.
-In particular, the ECUBE project brought together in the development partnership an alliance of public sector and third sector organisations.
-While these agencies came from different professional contexts, each had certain shared or overlapping approaches to practice.
-To mainstream the achievements of ECUBE, a Good Practice Guide (available by clicking here) was established to provide practitioners and policy-makers with illustrations of how some aspects of the work of ECUBE can be shared across the public and voluntary and community-based sectors.
+In particular the ECUBE project brought together in the Development Partnership an alliance of public sector and third sector organisations.
+Whilst these agencies came from different professional contexts each had certain shared or overlapping approaches to practice.
+To mainstream the achievements of ECUBE a Good Practice Guide (available by clicking here) was established to provide practitioners and policy makers with illustrations of how some aspects of the work of ECUBE can be shared across the public and voluntary and community based sectors.

 To develop information, advice and guidance delivery mechanisms to engage and support disadvantaged people

-The ‘G’ Factor project led by Rochdale Council worked with carers and disabled people to empower and build confidence.
+The ‘G’ Factor project led by Rochdale Council worked with Carers and disabled people to empower and build confidence.
 The project developed a ‘confidence building’ programme that drew upon different approaches/ techniques (including therapeutic as well as IAG approaches).
 The project allowed the flexibility to tailor the speed/pace of programme to suit individuals.
-The success of the project was demonstrated by presentations of the project by participants at regional and national conferences.
+The success of the project was demonstration by presentations of the project by participants at regional and national conferences.

-To develop methodologies for lowering the barriers to employment for disabled people
+To develop methodologies of lowering the barriers to employment for disabled people

-The aim of this project led by United Response was to empower a group of beneficiaries (people with a learning disability) by providing them with targeted support that allowed them to create their own social enterprise as disability consultants.
-United Response have successfully recruited and retained individuals with learning disabilities who were supported into being consultants.
-It has established direct links with the local authority to support the project and has worked with individuals to increase/enhance their confidence and skills to provide training.
+The aim of this project lead by United Response was to empower a group of beneficiaries (people with a learning disability) by providing them with targeted support that allowed them to create their own Social Enterprise as Disability Consultants.
+United Response have successfully recruited and retained individuals with learning disabilities who were supported into being consultants It has established direct links with local authority to support the project and has worked with individuals to increase/enhance their confidence and skills to provide training.

-To develop methodologies for improving the entry into education, training and employment of ex-offenders in Manchester
+To develop methodology of improving the entry into education, training and employment for ex-offenders in Manchester

-To develop methodologies for engaging excluded young people into education, employment or training
+To develop methodologies of engaging excluded young people into education, employment or training